 The Green Lake (Gruener See) in Austria

 The Green Lake in Tragöß, also known as the Grüner See, is one of the most beautiful natural sites in Styria and has also become an extremely popular excursion destination in Austria in recent years.
 Situated at the foot of the imposing Hochschwab Mountains, between high mountains and deep forests, the Green Lake, both in summer and winter, is an absolute highlight for nature lovers.
-The special thing about it are the almost kitschy turquoise blue water colors, which together with the mountain landscape conjure up a spectacular backdrop.
-During a hike around the Green Lake you will certainly experience Styria from one of its most beautiful sides!
-A real highlight that you should not miss.
+The special thing about this hidden gem are the almost kitschy turquoise blue water colors, which together with the mountain landscape conjure up a spectacular backdrop.
+During a hike around the Green Lake, you will certainly experience Styria from one of its most beautiful sides!
+A real highlight that you should not miss on any visit.

-In this travel guide we give you all the important tips about the Green Lake in Austria.
-In addition, we show you amazing pictures, the most beautiful places to visit, and lots of information about planning your excursions.
+In this travel guide, we give you all the important information and tips about the Green Lake in Austria.
+In addition, we show you amazing pictures, the most beautiful places to visit, and plenty of info about planning your excursions.

 If you are still looking for a great accommodation near the Green Lake, then we can recommend the beautiful vacation apartment of HAUS RUSSOLD in a picturesque landscape!